-If you have decided to file for a probate conservatorship over an elderly or incapacitated loved one, the next step will be deciding what type of conservatorship they need.
-For example, do they need a permanent or temporary conservatorship?
-Would a limited conservatorship or general conservatorship be better for their needs?
-Can an adult solely be under a medical conservatorship if that is the only area in which they need help?
+If you have decided to file for a probate conservatorship over an elderly or incapacitated loved one, the next step will be deciding what type of conservatorship they’ll need.
+For example, will they need a permanent or temporary conservatorship?
+Would a general conservatorship or limited conservatorship be better for their needs?
+Can an adult solely be under a medical conservatorship if health care is the only area in which they need help?

 In the following sections, we discuss the different types of conservatorship in California and in what situations each type of conservatorship would be appropriate.
-If you continue to have questions about what type of conservatorship your elderly loved one needs, don’t hesitate to schedule a free consultation with our conservatorship attorneys.
+If you continue to have questions about what type of conservatorship your incapacitated loved one may need, don’t hesitate to schedule a free consultation with our conservatorship attorneys.

 The adult who is overseeing the personal and/or financial affairs of the incapacitated adult’s life in a probate conservatorship is called the conservator.
 The incapacitated adult in a probate conservatorship is called the conservatee.

-To establish a probate conservatorship, the petitioner must be able to prove their claim that the proposed conservatee is not of sound enough mind to oversee their finances or satisfy their essential daily needs.
-For example, they generally will be asked to provide documentation from the proposed conservatee’s physicians.
+The petitioner generally is required to provide documentation from the proposed conservatee’s treating physicians surrounding their incapacity.
 The court may also request to hear testimony about the proposed conservatee’s mental state from persons close to them.
 If a probate conservatorship proceeding is taking place, and the proposed conservatee’s loved ones are against the conservatorship, they are permitted to appear in court to contest the conservatorship.

 Probate conservatorships can fit a variety of categories.
 We discuss types of conservatorship in the following sections.